web-ghoul/Portfolio/frontend/README.md

 9- https://ui.aceternity.com/components/file-upload For Upload Image of Project or Blog 10- https://www.hover.dev/components/dropdown-menu (Staggered Dropdown) For Navbar in Mobile Screen 11- https://ui.aceternity.com/components/tracing-beam For Blog Page

+project need to work on it :
+1- Medicrub
+2- Brainstorm